ardani/slim-common/readme.md

     your-app > cp -R common/templates/* ./

+If you already have a `.gitignore` file, add `config.php` to the list.
+If you don't have a `.gitignore` file, you can copy the one from common into your own project:

+    your-app > cp common/templates/.gitignore ./

 Optionally, change directory into your new `./htdocs` folder, and setup a symlink for the CSS and JS packages that ride along with common